laylagerami/MAVEN/index.md

 Workflow unfinished, testing image insertion for now Explain figure

+If you are unfamiliar with the tools used in MAVEN, we recommend you begin by following the tutorial.

 #### What can I do with MAVEN?
 MAVEN can be used to generate hypotheses for compound mechanism of action (or off-target effects/toxicity) which are both detailed and directly testable in the lab.
 Please see the Tutorial to learn more.